Cooking With Ayeh

 • Pumpkin seeds

-• Peanut butter and or with jam
+• Almond butter or peanut butter and/or with jam

 • Hummus

-• Egg; poached, fried or scrambled
+• Eggs; poached, fried or scrambled

 • Nutella and sliced banana